Seditious Meetings Act 1817: Content

-Significance and repeal
+Subsequent developments

 The act was passed by Lord Liverpool's government in March 1817.
-Parliament had become concerned with a perceived rise in radical activities by groups such as the Hampden Clubs and the Spencean Philanthropists, and several recent incidents, such as the Spa Fields riots of December 1816, an attack on the Prince Regent in January 1817, and the march of the Blanketeers that March, prompted the enactment of the Act.
+Parliament had become concerned with a perceived rise in radical activities by groups such as the Hampden Clubs and the Spencean Philanthropists, and several recent incidents, such as the Spa Fields riots of December 1816, an attack on the Prince Regent in January 1817, and the march of the Blanketeers that March, prompted the enactment of the act.

-Due to a sunset clause, sections 1 through 22 of the Act (which dealt with seditious meetings in general and licensing requirements for places for public debates) automatically expired on 24 July 1818, although they were temporarily revived in altered form by the Seditious Meetings Act 1819.
-Section 23, which banned public meetings within a mile of the gates of Westminster Hall, was largely suspended by the 1819 act, but was reinstated after the latter's expiration in 1824; it was eventually fully repealed by the Public Order Act 1986.
+Due to a sunset clause, sections 1 through 22 of the act (which dealt with seditious meetings in general and licensing requirements for places for public debates) automatically expired on 24 July 1818, although they were temporarily revived in altered form by the Seditious Meetings Act 1819 (60 Geo.
+3 & 1 Geo.
+4. c.
+6).
+Section 23, which banned public meetings within a mile of the gates of Westminster Hall, was largely suspended by the 1819 act, but was reinstated after the latter's expiration in 1824; it was eventually fully repealed by section 40(3) of, and schedule 3 to, the Public Order Act 1986, which came into force on 1 April 1987.

+Section 32 and 33 of the act was repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

+The whole act was repealed by section 40(3) of, and schedule 3 to, the Public Order Act 1986, which came into force on 1 April 1987.